 This foundation-building course will help school boards use data effectively in their governance role.
 Data is not a trend, it’s a necessity, and boards must be able to use data to learn what decisions and actions are needed after considering data, how to determine the effectiveness of their work and the progress being made to impact achievement.
 School funding, state and federal mandates and community support all demand high levels of accountability using data.
 Participants will also learn how data can be organized and presented in a clear format that the public and other stakeholders can understand.

-Teacher Effectiveness and Student Achievement - CBA 343 (3 units)
+CBA 343: Teacher Effectiveness and Student Achievement (3 credits)

 Teacher quality is a national issue with virtually every state discussing how to evaluate teachers and determine their impact on student achievement.
 No matter the discussions, we all agree that students must have access to highly effective teachers.
 This course is all about teacher quality and participants will learn the difference between teacher qualifications and teacher effectiveness, what growth data says about teacher effectiveness, how boards can use data to determine equitable access to effective teachers, and how boards can align their decisions to improve teacher quality and access.
 This course also addresses how to engage your stakeholders in the teacher quality discussion.